The United States is open to international travelers vaccinated Monday. Here's what to expect - ExBulletin

 The network of rules and requirements to travel internationally is now indisputably confusing.

-“Just getting on a plane and going somewhere no longer works,” says travel adviser Dave Hershberger of Prestige Travel in Cincinnati, Ohio.
+“Just getting on a plane and going somewhere doesn’t work anymore,” says Prestige Travel travel advisor Dave Hershberger in Cincinnati, Ohio.
 “You have to do your homework.”

 Sources